moritzWa/wallawitsch-gmail.com/src/content/cas.md

 But there has not been actual scientific work to engineer a cognition augmenting device as he describes it.
 However, this changed recently.
 In June 2019, two researchers published their work [Augmenting Cognition Through Edge Computing](https://eprints.lancs.ac.uk/id/eprint/132846/1/cogment2019.pdf), describing such a system's possible architecture: The RECALL Augmenting Memory architecture.
 It can, for example, help users restore context before their next conference or class.
 The student, walking to a lecture, could be primed with a summary of it through his smart glasses, surfacing relevant information.
 The description of the "Memory vault" in this architecture exhibits a high similarity to Vannevar Bush's Memex.

-**But have people start building such a device?**
+**But have people start building such a applications?**

 [Recent leaks](https://www.youtube.com/watch?v=Kd34OMunStg) about the startup [Hu.ma.ne](Hu.ma.ne) hinted that they are building a contextual recall memory device in the form of a lapel pin.
 Though, their job listings on LinkedIn also listed a BCI engineer, so the thrill remains, especially since they stated that it would have the same kind of impact as the iPhone.

-The more intriguing and already usable projuct in this realm under development might be [hu.man.ai] https://www.hu.man.ai/about).
+The more intriguing and already usable projuct in this realm under development might be [hu.man.ai](https://www.hu.man.ai/about).
 Suman Kanuganti and his colleagues are building a personal ai for memory storage.
 More precisely, they state that the product will safekeep the thoughts and memories that define you with your personal AI secured by a blockchain.
 A very compelling value proposition, I think.
+This is a great example of memory augmentation using Artificial Intelligence.

 ![](./images/../../images/humanai.png)

 They also produced this very moving teaser video:

 ![](https://img.youtube.com/vi/II5I3nR5kkY/0.jpg)

+Another example of memory augmentation is RemNote.
+It's a tool for networked note-taking with a semlesly integrated [integrated spaced repetition system (SRS)](https://en.wikipedia.org/wiki/Spaced_repetition).
+Currently the offered spaced repetition algorithms are deterministic and do not utilize any kind of artificial intelligence.
+Other SRS software products already showed the [successful application of Machine learning](https://www.youtube.com/watch?v=3QOs6D5nkRQ&t=12s).

 ## Cognitive State measurement